kedro-org/kedro/docs/source/deployment/airflow_astronomer.md

 ### Deployment process with Astro Airflow

+In this section, we'll start by setting up a new blank Airflow project using Astro.
+We'll then copy the files prepared in the previous section from our Kedro project.
+Next, we'll customize the Dockerfile to enhance logging capabilities and manage the installation of our Kedro package.
+Finally, we will run and explore the Airflow cluster.

 1. [Initialise an Airflow project with Astro](https://docs.astronomer.io/astro/cli/develop-project) in a new folder outside of your Kedro project.
 Let's call it `kedro-airflow-spaceflights`